FAQs

 Drop-off Options

-Drop-off will still take place in Belton between 6-6:30 am on the morning of surgery, but we are adding the option to drop off the evening before for a small fee.
+Drop-off will still take place in Belton between 6-6:30 am on the morning of surgery, but we are adding the option to drop off cats the evening before for a small fee.
 Pick-up will still take place the evening of your appointment date, with the exact time communicated to everyone later in the day.
-You will have a minimum of two-hours notice, and most pick-up times fall between 6:30 - 7:30 pm.
-We are unable to house cats following surgery, so they must be picked up in the evening.
+You will have a minimum of two-hours notice, and most pick-up times fall between 6:00 - 7:00 pm.
+We are unable to house animals following surgery, so they must be picked up in the evening.
+You’ll receive a confirmation email that includes address for drop off and information about how to transport cats and dogs to their appointment.

 -